AbouT Gary

 Grammy-winning songwriter

-Nashville Songwriter Hall of Fame
+the Texas and Nashville Songwriter Halls of Fame

 While his name may not be instantly familiar, music aficionados will recognize a few of the more than 600 songs Garland, Texas native Gary Nicholson has penned through the last four decades; songs that have been recorded by artists ranging from Willie Nelson and George Strait to Ringo Starr and Buddy Guy.